siraat-ai-academy/soulcrafted-prompts-by-eks2/prompt-01/01-Eks2_Original_Prompt.md

 # 📝 Prompt Under Review
-## 🎯 This is the exact prompt that has been critically analyzed above.
+## 🎯 This is the exact prompt that has been critically analyzed.

 🔍 **View the full critical analysis here:**
 [Click to read the analysis on GitHub](https://github.com/siraat-ai-academy/soulcrafted-prompts-by-eks2/blob/main/prompt-01/03-Eks2_AI_Prompt_Critique.md)